 Of course, it’s all well and good having great security, and optimizing your blog ready for all the traffic that will come your way, knowing they’ll be presented with a safe and optimized blog.
 Not so fast, Skippy.

 Making sure your content is seen is, surprise surprise, pretty key too – and if you think that’s an obvious statement, you’d be wrong, sadly.

 Working on the visibility of your blog will be a constant challenge, but doesn’t have to be one you’re not prepared for.

-While there are a lot of blog posts that will tell you SEO is dead and content is the new king, they’re all clearly written by crazy people.
+There are a lot of blog posts that will tell you SEO is dead and content is the new king.
 While SEO as a standalone tactic may not be as important as is used to be, it’s still a key part in any successful content plan.

 Infinite SEO is a great plugin with a host of features that anyone can use:

 - Preview for how your SEO will look in search results

 - mozRank and Page Authority based on external links

 - Automatic internal linking for better cross site authority

 - Multisite and BuddyPress integration.